Maureen Currie - Background

 After practicing as a partner in a large litigation firm downtown Toronto for 18 years, Ms. Currie moved her practice to Oakville where she now serves the South Western Ontario Region.
-Maureen Currie is regularly consulted and retained as counsel for complex civil litigation cases and is capable of assisting you in pursuing or defending a range of cases, including fraud, employment issues and general civil litigation.
+Maureen Currie is regularly consulted and retained as counsel for complex CRIMINAL AND civil litigation cases and is capable of assisting you in pursuing or defending a range of cases, including fraud, employment issues and general civil litigation.
 Where possible, she will strive to resolve your conflict through negotiation, mediation or arbitration — without the necessity of a time-consuming and costly trial.

 Ms. Currie is known for her advocacy, strength and experience in the Courtroom and the advice she renders to clients to avoid costly courtroom battles.

 She has been an instructor at York University, Osgood Law School where she has taught both lawyers and law students trial advocacy and courtroom skills.
 She has also been engaged as an instructor at the Canadian Intensive Trial Advocacy Course which is a yearly course for trial lawyers that want to improve their litigation skills.
-She has successfully represented clients in a comprehensive range of civil litigation issues.
+She has successfully represented clients in a comprehensive range of CRIMINAL AND litigation issues.

 A Sample of Maureen Currie’s Experience & Law Background Includes:

 - • She represents adults and youths accused of serious indictable and summary offences throughout South-western Ontario